|

 I've written this article to help those unsure of the type of dip pen nib to purchase for their ink drawing work, it can be

 A wide selection of dip pen nibs, handles, ink and accessories can be found in our online shop, there are also many types of metal, gouache and Indian inks available.
-A new book is available onInking Backgrounds, these backgrounds can be used for many media - gouache, oil pastel, ink work and oil painting.

 Oil Pastels